-The choice of foam a manufacturer decides on is dictated by either
+The choice of foam a manufacturer decides on to cover the pocket springs is dictated by either:-

 1) The minimum required to conform to British Standards

 2) The pressure of getting to a price point

 3) Put comfort, performance and durability as a priority.